janvda/my-network/reject_schedule.md

 * `(re)enable schedule others (includes Mirko)`
 * `disable schedule Sterre`
 * `disable schedule others (includes Mirko)`
+* `block playstation`
+* `unblock playstation`

-These buttons open a custom command URL (see previous section) with appropriate 2 parameters to enable/disable the schedule for sterre or mirko.
+These buttons open a custom command URL (see previous section) with appropriate 2 parameters to enable/disable the schedule for sterre or mirko or to block/unblock internet access for playstation.

 ## 3. Iphones - disable `Private Address` for `lan_jan` and `lan_jan_5g`